StuBlad/neohabitat-installer/README.md

 # neohabitat-installer
-This is an installer for NeoHabitat created using [Inno Setup](https://jrsoftware.org/isinfo.php) v6.0.3.
+This is an installer for [NeoHabitat](http://neohabitat.org) created using [Inno Setup](https://jrsoftware.org/isinfo.php) v6.2.1.
+It contains VICE 3.7, the Habitat disk images and a preconfigured setup to get you on the server ready to go.

 To compile the installer executable, just open the NeoHabitatInstaller.iss script file in Inno Setup and click Build > Compile.

-The files used to create this installer were taken directly from the NeoHabitat.zip file currently available on the [NeoHabitat website](http://www.neohabitat.org).

 If you have any additions or tweaks, please submit a pull request.